Note: Practice quizzes are available only for those sections of the manual covering rules of the road (Chapters 4 through 11 and Road Signs).

 - Driving while intoxicated (DWI), with .08 of one percent blood alcohol content (.08 BAC): minimum six-month revocation

-- Driving while ability impaired by drugs (DWAI-drug): minimum six-month suspension
+- Driving while ability impaired by drugs (DWAI-drug): minimum six-month revocation

 - Chemical test refusal, drivers over age 21: minimum one-year revocation